do-me/fast-instagram-scraper/README.md

   --location_or_hashtag_list  For heterogenous hashtag/location list scraping only: provide another list with hashtag,location,...
-  --list                      Scrape for list --last_cursor               Continue from where you quit before (last_cursor)
+  --list                      Scrape for list --last_cursor               Continue from where you quit before (last_cursor) --tor_timeout               Set tor timeout when tor session gets blocked for some reason (default 600 seconds)
 ```
 Example commands:
 ```